RobSis/fe2router/README.md

 # fe2router #

-*Recreating procedural universe from games Frontier: Elite II and Frontier: First Encounters for purposes of making a map tool, which would help with planning routes between stars.*
+*Recreating the universe from games Frontier: Elite II and Frontier: First Encounters for purposes of making a map tool, which would help with planning routes between stars.*